 Gilbert and Richard were the commonest names amongst the de Clares who came over from Normandy with William the Conqueror and established themselves as the noblest family below the king.
 The last male of their name died at the Battle of Bannockburn in 1314.

 The chevron is the family emblem, in use by 1200, now used as the emblem of Clare Town Council.
-Properly described the de Clare coat of arms is described as or (gold), three chevronels gules (red).
-A chevron is one upturned V, chevronels more than one.
+Properly described the de Clare coat of arms is described as or (gold), three chevrons gules (red).
 Over time the local colours of the emblem have shifted towards a deeper gold and deeper red.
 An article by the editor has images from across England & Wales of the appearance of the chevron throughout history.

 Richard de Bienfaite accompanied his father’s onetime ward, William, the Duke of Normandy into England.
-While he was not one of the revered Companions, he was declared a baron – a title that William introduced to describe those men who had pledged loyalty to him directly within the feudal system.
+While he was not listed as one of the revered Companions, he was declared a baron – a title that William introduced to describe those men who had pledged loyalty to him directly within the feudal system.

 Richard was given 176 lordships, settling in Tonbridge and Clare.
 As a Baron, he was entitled to build castles on his land.
 Tonbridge and Clare seem to have been constructed on the same plan: motte, inner bailey, outer bailey.

 Two of the Magna Carta Barons were Richard de Clare, Earl of Hertford (ca. 1153-1217), and his son Gilbert de Clare, Earl of Hertford and Gloucester (ca. 1180-1230).
 Great landowners, they were closely related by blood and/or marriage to the majority of other Magna Carta barons.

 The man-made motte is nearly 20m in height, now surmounted by the ruins of a keep.
 A pathway curls up to the top – for views of Clare and the Stour Valley.
 A curtain wall with towers surrounded the inner bailey.
 The outer bailey was encircled by a earth bank. probably with a wooden palisade.